-There are many great restaurants and bars with views in San Francisco and the East Bay, but very few that are open-air rooftops in the traditional sense.
+There are many great restaurants and bars with views in San Francisco and the East Bay, but very few count as open-air rooftops in the traditional sense.
 Blame Karl the Fog’s cool breezes for the lack of high-up outdoor space; even at San Francisco’s best, most heater- and fire-pit-appointed rooftops, it’s a good idea to bring a jacket.
 And while the East Bay is the notoriously sunnier side of the Bay, it’s still always best to prepare for high winds coming off the Berkeley Hills.

 Don’t care about a bird’s-eye view?
 Check out this list of very excellent places to eat and drink outside at street level.